nbogie/Solitaire-minimal-React---temp/README.md

 -   add shuffle animation
 -   show discard cards as trio
 -   css: layout the symbols identically regardless of width of number

-## done

--   do card-draw and re-shuffle the right way
--   show 10 as 10 not T
--   detect game over (win)